Trip cancellation protection can help save you money should your dream vacation hit a last minute snag.

 Some of the cards on our best credit cards Canada list feature impressive insurance packages as part of their perks.
 Here’s everything you need to know about trip cancellation insurance credit cards and coronavirus coverage.

-3 best trip cancellation cards
+Top 3 trip cancellation cards

 Our picks for the best credit cards for trip cancellation insurance